mootools/mootools-core/Docs/Element/Element.md

 - Since MooTools 1.3 this function does not accept multiple collections or multiple strings as arguments.
 - If an expression doesn't find any elements, an empty Elements instance will be returned.
 - The return type of element methods run through [$$][] is always an Elements instance, regardless of the amount of results.
+- Default Selectors supported are the same as you can find on [W3C CSS3 selectors](http://www.w3.org/TR/css3-selectors/#selectors).

 Type: Element {#Element}